 The secret of James’s success, at least in terms of volume, was her aggressive wine prices.
-“Our whole wine list is 25% off,” she said, “but what really is popular are our wine magnums for $60 and Champagne magnums for $80.
+“Our whole wine list is 25 percent off,” she said, “but what really is popular are our wine magnums for $60 and Champagne magnums for $80.
 We’re selling our rarer bottles at a flat $200.”
 The Roagna 2014 Faset and Pajé Barbarescos quickly disappeared.

 Yet for many restaurant customers, whether already sheltering in place or about to, March became a time of conflicting emotions.
 Customers said they desperately wanted to patronize favorite restaurants—many whose owners or chefs they knew—but at the same time grabbing up wine bargains made them feel guilty, like scavengers picking at the bones.